rgrison/help/_maestro/tutorials/scaling.md

 ## Database servers

-You can scale your database servers through database replication, or Elasticsearch through [sharding](/{{page.collection}}/how-to-guides/databases/elasticsearch-scaling.html).
-See our [database management section](/{{page.collection}}/how-to-guides/databases/database-customization.html) for more information.
+You can scale your database servers through database replication, or Elasticsearch through [sharding](/maestro/how-to-guides/databases/elasticsearch-scaling.html).
+See our [database management section](/maestro/how-to-guides/databases/database-customization.html) for more information.

-{% if page.collection == 'legacy_docker' %}

 ## Docker services